 Soil 416 Sustainable Small Acreage Farming and Ranching (3 cr)

 Overview of small acreage production systems, evaluation of goals and resources, land evaluation, marketing options, and accessing community resources.
 Three field trips.
-This is a cooperative course available to WSU degree-seeking students.
+Cooperative: open to WSU degree-seeking students.

 Soil 417 Market Garden Practicum (1-6 cr)